 CMA Exam Pattern

-The CMA exam is divided into two parts, each of which covers 12 skills.
+The CMA exam is divided into two parts, each covering 12 skills.
 These are:

 Part 1 – Financial Planning, Performance, and Analytics: